AlexBramhill/pico-gui/README.md

 # pico-gui

-A micropython pico gui for use with the pico display from pimoroni
+An in development micropython gui for use with a variety of displays

 # Working setup

+Currently developing on:

 - [Pico 2w](https://thepihut.com/products/raspberry-pi-pico-2-w)
 - [Pico display](https://thepihut.com/products/pico-display-pack)